If You're Not Living Too Well With Drugs, Alcohol or Other Compulsive Behaviour, You May Live Better Without Them.

-Capacity must not exceed 25 people in the room.
-Once the capacity of 25 has been reached, any arrivals must be politely refused entry.
+Capacity must not exceed listed number people in the room.
+Once the capacity has been reached, any arrivals must be politely refused entry.

 Meetings are becoming more popular & the maximum occupancy is being reached at a lot of meetings, we urge all members to arrive earlier than they usually would to secure a seat.

 Groups should have a plan in place on how to best manage members who arrive after the maximum for the room has been reached, some methods used by other meetings are e.g. an OSM leaving with the person/giving up their seat if they are a newcomer, or going to another location for another meeting if more than one.

 Point out & adhere to signage to communicate the maximum safe capacity and the required hygiene practices.

 Promote physical distancing, ensuring people maintain 1.5 metres distance at all times.

 Check that the toilets are stocked with hand soap and paper towels.